AIBO: AIBOs in education and academia

-AIBO's were used extensively in education.
+AIBOs were used extensively in education.
 For example, Carnegie Mellon offered an AIBO-centred robotics course covering models of perception, cognition, and action for solving problems.
-Robotbenchmark also features an online simulation challenge based on an Aibo ERS-7 model called "Visual Tracking".
+Robotbenchmark also features an online simulation challenge based on an AIBO ERS-7 model called "Visual Tracking".

 RoboCup Four-Legged League

 The AIBO has seen much use as an inexpensive platform for artificial intelligence education and research because it integrates a computer, vision system, and articulators in a package vastly cheaper than conventional research robots.
 One focal point for that development has been the Robocup Leagues.

 The Four-Legged League was the initial name for the RoboCup Standard Platform League, a robot soccer league in which all teams compete with identical robots.
 The robots operate fully autonomously, with no external control by humans nor computers.
-The specific AIBO version changed over time: ERS-110s (1999–2000), ERS-210 (2001–2002), ERS-210A SuperCore (2003), ERS-7 (2004–2008).
+The specific AIBO version changed over time: ERS-110 (1999–2000), ERS-210 (2001–2002), ERS-210A SuperCore (2003), ERS-7 (2004–2008).
 The replacement and current standard platform is the humanoid NAO by Aldebaran Robotics.